 What to do if the Use of Unfair Means is suspected

 Relevant members of staff should report any suspected cases to their Examinations/Use of Unfair Means Officer or equivalent.
-Advice may be sought at this stage from the Student Conduct and Appeals Office, extension 21290 or 29622.
+Advice may be sought at this stage from the Student Conduct and Appeals Team, extension 21290 or 29622.
 Consistency of practice across the University is key.

 - It is the teaching department which investigates the concerns.
 However, where a case involves students registered on dual degrees or taking modules in other departments, there must be effective channels of communication between the two departments, to ensure that details are shared and effectively recorded.

 - The student must be informed in writing of the department's concerns as soon as possible and given the opportunity to provide an explanation for their actions.
 They should also be informed that guidance on their position can be sought from the Student Advice Centre run by the Students' Union.

 - If the student is resident in Sheffield, they should be interviewed, by at least two people (for example by the Module Leader and the Examinations Officer or equivalent) and be invited to bring a representative or friend to the meeting.
 At least two to three days' notice of the meeting should be given.
 Alternatively, if the student is no longer resident in Sheffield they may be asked to provide an explanation of their actions via email (by a certain date) or by telephone (with the department keeping a record of the conversation).
 Meetings may also be conducted via Skype.
 For guidance on Skype meetings see Skype Interview Checklist.

 - Once the initial concerns have been investigated and the department is satisfied that unfair means has been used, other assessed work previously submitted by the student may be reviewed (including those assignments where credit has already been awarded).
 Colleagues in other departments where the student is registered may be asked to do likewise.
 If plagiarism has occurred in previous work, this may be taken into account when the department decides on the appropriate action to take on the initial concerns.